dmurfet/dmurfet.github.io/index.markdown

 ## People

-The group involves faculty from across the School of Mathematics and Statistics, as well as students from the School of Mathematics and Statistics and the School of Computing and Information Systems.
+The group involves faculty and students from across the School of Mathematics and Statistics and the School of Computing and Information Systems at the University of Melbourne.

 ### Faculty